bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 For the purposes of this guide (and my own limited knowledge of the entire database ecosystem), we will mainly focus on the most popular type of database — _relational databases_.
 The most simple analogy I can think of is that relational databases are like spreadsheets that can be connected together.
 They use SQL (Structured Query Language) to create and maintain these spreadsheets.
 Below you will find resources for a popular dialect of SQL called MySQL.

-Additionally, relational databases and SQL are so dominant that you will sometimes see non-relational database options casually referred to as “NoSQL databases.”
-That being said, I would once again highly recommend watching the video linked below to get a better understanding of what else is out there.
+Additionally, relational databases and SQL are so dominant that you will sometimes see non-relational database options casually referred to as “NoSQL databases. " That being said, I would once again highly recommend watching the video linked below to get a better understanding of what else is out there.

 - 🔥🔥🔥 [7 Database Paradigms](https://www.youtube.com/watch?v=W2Z7fbCLSTw)